kostyfisik/PKM-sync-template/notes/chore.pkm.settings.md

 symbols per line.
 This should provide an average close to the optimal 66 symbols and align with most recommendations.

-To use a hotkey (or toggle auto-rewrap) with Rewrap extension in VSCode with the following setting:
+I use a hotkey (or toggle auto-rewrap) with Rewrap extension in VSCode with the following setting:

     "rewrap.wrappingColumn": 70,